tomek7667/Data-Visualization-exercise/README.md

 # Results

-You can view the results in `results/` folder.
+You can view the results in `results/` folder and online on [the github page.](https://tomek7667.github.io/Data-Visualization-exercise/).